 Members who are experiencing financial hardship as a result of Covid-19 and are not eligible for Covid-19 Work and Income New Zealand (WINZ) support or international equivalent (or have already exhausted all WINZ support entitlements or international equivalent) can apply for a significant financial hardship withdrawal to meet minimum living expenses.
 Please visit here to download the form and check if you are eligible.

 See the criteria and full information required to apply for a Significant Financial Hardship withdrawal here – https://whairawa.com/my-account/withdrawals/

 No, you can only access your own account funds.
 You cannot withdraw from tamariki accounts.

 Market Fluctuation FAQs

-Gillian (FMA) comments that investments work in timeframes of decades, up to 40 or 50 years.
+Gillian Boyes from the Financial Markets Authority (FMA) comments that investments work in timeframes of decades, up to 40 or 50 years.
 For these long-term goals, a growth or balanced fund is usually the best option.
 These funds have higher-risk assets in them, such as shares and property.
 So, when world markets are unpredictable, they will be the ones with balances that move around more.
 The (significant) upside is, over the longer-term these funds will usually provide higher returns, growing your money more.

-If you’d like to revisit your Risk profile at this time you can take our Risk Quiz here – http://purl.co.nz/wr/riskquiz/.
-This may help you in determining the most appropriate fund for your investments, although we re-iterate information provided about changing funds now.
+If you’d like to revisit your Risk profile at this time you can take our Risk Quiz here – www.whairawa.com/riskquiz.
+This may help you in determining the most appropriate fund for your investments.

 The Financial Markets Authority (FMA) has warned New Zealanders to be vigilant of financial scams and cold calls at this time as individuals may try and take advantage of the current market situation and your worries about your investment(s).